Lebanon's Aoun hopes government will be formed quickly

 Aoun, speaking during a meeting with heads of professional syndicates, said the new government’s priorities would include “achieving the essential reforms in different sectors” and fighting corruption, a statement from the presidency said.

+There were some signs of opposition.
+Christian politician Samir Geagea - whose Lebanese Forces party holds 15 of parliament’s 128 seats - said the proposed new cabinet would be made of establishment technocrats, out of touch with protesters calling for broader change.

-Prospects of a prime minister being designated helped the Lebanese pound to strengthen.
+But the prospects of a prime minister being designated helped the Lebanese pound to strengthen.
 Dollars were being offered on a parallel market at 1,980 pounds compared to 2,030 pounds on Wednesday, a dealer said.
 The official rate is 1,507.5 pounds.

 Lebanon’s economic crisis is rooted in decades of state waste and corruption that have made it one of the world’s most heavily indebted states.